CarlSargunar/Aspire-Demo/Docker Demo/Readme.md

 The following environment variables are used in the application.
 You can set up a `.env` file in the root of the project to set these variables.

 **NOTE: The `.env` file is not included in the repository, it is ignored deliberately.
-You need to pick the lined relevat to your operating system - Windows or macOS/Linux**
+You need to pick the lined relevant to your operating system - Windows or macOS/Linux**

     # Windows (APPDATA typically set automatically)